everii-Group/mocoapp-api-docs/authentication.md

 There's two ways to authenticate against MOCO:

 1. **User API key**.
 Can be found under the "Integrations" tab on the profile page.
-2. **Global API key**.
+2. **Account API key**.
 Has to be created in Settings > Extensions > API & Webhooks, with either read-only or full access on all endpoints.

 Both kinds of keys are provided as an Authorization header.